NeuRA-Labs/neura-labs.github.io/README.md

 ## Copyright and License

-opyright (c) 2019 NeuRA IT.
+Copyright (c) 2019 NeuRA IT.
 The project is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
 See the [license](LICENSE.txt) for further details.

 ## Code of Conduct